Jubilee House (Edinburgh House), 3 Hooper Street

 Jubilee house is a tall and imposing detached house in Hooper Street, with ancient horse chestnut trees in its forecourt.
 Until at least the 1960s it was called Edinburgh House, and it has served as an orphanage (briefly), the infirmary for the Leys School and as a nurses’ home.

 In spring 1877 the property was advertised to let for May Term in the form of furnished apartments.
 In the autumn it was advertised again (Cambridge Chronicle, 29 September 1877):

 The 1881 and 1891 census records have entries for 1 and 2 Hooper Street, numbers that were not subsequently used.
 The first inhabitants of no. 2 – a wealthy family in 1881 and a caretaker and a nurse in 1891 – suggest that it was the original number used for Edinburgh House.
-It’s not clear whether no. 1 referred to an apartment within Edinburgh House, or a building that has since been demolished, or whether it was 138a Gwydir Street, which is not mentioned in the 1881 and 1891 census records.
-NB I hope to be able to resolve some of these mysteries once libraries re-open!
+No. 1 may refer to 138a Gwydir Street, which is not mentioned in the 1881 and 1891 census records.

 1881 census (1 Hooper Street)

 Henry Grover, 54, police constable, Great Eastern Railway, b.
 Cripplegate Parish, Middlesex

 Lawrence H. Grover, 12, scholar, b.
 Ootacamund, India